 Champions in Learning

-We are so proud of the children for how they have settled into FS2 so quickly and are coping with full days and lunchtimes.
-It has been lovely to speak to so many parents and we encourage your input and questions.
+Welcome to 2018!
+We are so excited about this year, encouraging your children to grow and learn within our school community.
+It has been lovely to speak to so many parents during the Autumn term and I hope this will continue throughout the year, we try to encourage your input and questions.
 Our door is always open for you to speak to us before and after school so please if you have any queries come and ask our friendly team.

 Stay and Read

 This is a fantastic opportunity for parents to be involved with their children, within the Foundation unit.
-Every Wednesday morning you are very welcome to join us between 8.45 and 9.00am to read with your child.
+After careful consideration we have decided to change this to every Thursday morning, for the Spring term.
+This is to help engage those parents who were unable to attend on a Wednesday, you are very welcome to join us between 8.45 and 9.00am to read with your child.

 When the children first come into school in a morning, they put their names on a 'feelings chart'.
 This allows us to quickly identify any children who have not come into school feeling happy and address this immediately.
 Your child's well-being is our priority and they need to feel happy, safe and secure before they are ready to learn.
 We also have a 'circle' at the beginning and end of every day where we have the opportunity to share our feelings, thoughts and ideas.

 The children have started going to some assemblies and we are super proud of how well they sit and listen.
 They are very excited about the start of the 'Celebration Assemblies' and to be able to show off their work to you all throughout the year.